The

-addressed may reverberate across international systems.'
-Given that the
+properly addressed may reverberate across international systems.'

-step in.'
+America' 'to step in.'

 The history of the Nigerian Niger Delta crisis is well known.
+We know

-companies also thought they could buy off a group of elites and all
+thought they could buy off a group of elites and all would be well.
+The

-would be well.
-The international community also acted as if the
+international community also acted as if the conflict was a local issue

-conflict was a local issue to be confined to the backwater.
+to be confined to the backwater.

 In any case, no one is interested in the blame game.
 The time is now,

-the hours are here for political will and other tangible resources to
+the hours are here for political will and other tangible resources to be

-be applied to a crisis that, if not properly addressed, may reverberate
+applied to a crisis that, if not properly addressed, may reverberate

 across international systems.
 The Niger Delta crisis, as the world has